Fader Hand Tension - Why Less Equals More

 Have you ever felt like you were putting way too much effort into scratching?
 You push and push and yet your results seem to be pretty stagnant.
 Well there are several symptoms that could be at the root of your suffering.
 In this article I plan to focus in on one of them.

 This issue typically plagues the beginner worse than anyone, but make no mistake, this can and will affect anyone.
 I’m talking about unnecessary tension in the fader hand.
 I want to share with you some ways you can begin to alleviate this problem so you can focus on your development as a dj more freely.

 First let’s take a look at your average beginner dj so we can get a better understanding of what I’m addressing.
 You begin scratching and the fader is all over the place.
 You just can’t seem to control it.
 You’re having trouble getting together any proper technique.
 You’re probably strong arming the fader way too much and straying way too far from the cut off point.

 Does Equipment And It’s Settings Play A Role?

 Now two things have to be made clear before I go any further.
 If you want to get the most out of your scratching in the short and long term you need to have your cutoff point set as close to instant as possible.
 Also it’s ideal to have a very loose fader.
-I personally love the fader of the Rane 56, but regardless of what mixer you have, nowadays there are options for using scratch friendly faders regardless of what type of mixer you’re using.
+I personally love the fader of Rane mixers, but nowadays there are options for using scratch friendly faders regardless of what type of mixer you’re using.

 No Fader Control, No Dice